return42/sphkerneldoc/linux_src_doc/arch/powerpc/sysdev/mpic_timer_c.rst

 -----------

-It will do ->fn(->dev) callback from the hardware interrupt at the ->timeval point in the future.
+It will do ->fn(->dev) callback from the hardware interrupt at the 'time64_t' point in the future.

 .. _`mpic_stop_timer`: